 Employees can claim tax deductions for their mandatory contributions to an MPF scheme, subject to a maximum amount per tax year.
 The current maximum deduction amount is HKD18,000.
-Employees cannot claim tax deductions for voluntary contributions to an MPF scheme.
+Employees cannot claim tax deductions for voluntary contributions to an MPF scheme, other than tax-deductible voluntary contributions (TVCs).
+TVCs made by employees and self-employed persons are deductible for tax purposes subject to a limit of HKD60,000 per year (which is an aggregate limit for both TVCs and qualifying deferred annuity policies premiums).

-14. Are there any approval or registration requirements with the local tax authority where a supplementary scheme is established?
+17. Are there any approval or registration requirements with the local tax authority where a supplementary scheme is established?